trumpfheller/trumpfheller.github.io/testing/bt_logs.md

 adb bugreport

 # or you pull a logcat
+# capture logcat output in real-time and save it to a file on your computer

 adb logcat > logcat.txt
 adb pull /sdcard/logcat.log /path/to/local/directory/
+adb logcat -d > /path/to/local/directory/logcat.txt
 ```

 ### 1. Bluetooth Stack Logs